mkdocs/mkdocs/docs/user-guide/configuration.md

     - 'Bug Tracker': '/bugs/'
 ```

 In the above example, two different styles of external links are used.
-First
+First,
 note that the `site_url` indicates that the MkDocs site is hosted in the `/foo/`
 subdirectory of the domain.
 Therefore, the `Home` navigation item is a relative
-link which steps up one level to the server root and effectively points to
+link that steps up one level to the server root and effectively points to
 `https://example.com/`.
 The `Bug Tracker` item uses an absolute path from the
 server root and effectively points to `https://example.com/bugs/`.
 Of course, the
 `User Guide` points to a local MkDocs page.